cardano-foundation/docs-cardano-org/explore-cardano/glossary.rst

 .. glossary::
     ada
       digital currency of the Cardano blockchain.
 Units of which are measured in lovelaces.

+    address
+      indicates a unique set of numbers and symbols identifying a particular wallet.
+The address allows users to receive payments, process transactions, and control their stake.

     Adrestia
       name of the Haskell wallet backend.